AASPLLC/SMSAndWhatsAppDeploymentTool/README.md

 When configuring the Microsoft Teams Application settings, users will need access to the public KeyVault created by this deployment.
 This public KeyVault is controlled by RBAC; to grant access, simply add the user you want to have access and they will be able to connect to your server and use the application.

+Reference for adding users to RBAC: https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal The role users or a group of users will need is: Key Vault Secrets User

 The following will need to be provided manually for security reasons:

 1. The WordsList.json file is an optional JSON for generating random words.
 If provided or created during deployment, it should be placed in the deployment apps JSON folder.